 Critter Corner – Boyd’s Forest Dragon

-#CritterCorner – Did you know that dragons still exist in Australia?
+#CritterCorner – Did you know dragons still exist in Australia?

-- Lophosaurus means “crested lizard” – from the Greek lophos for “crest” and saurus for “lizard”.
+- What Does Lophosaurus Mean?
+The name comes from the Greek words lophos meaning “crest” and saurus meaning “lizard”.

-- Unlike most other lizards, Boyd’s forest dragons do not bask in the sun, instead they let their body temperature fluctuate with air temperature – thermoconforming rather than thermoregulating (the one possible exception to this general rule is pregnant females).
+- No Sunbathing Required: Unlike most lizards, Boyd’s Forest Dragons generally do not bask and instead allow their body temperature to fluctuate with the surrounding air temperature.
+The one possible exception to this general rule is pregnant females.

 This happens because the functionality/content marked as “Google Youtube” uses cookies that you choosed to keep disabled.
 In order to view this content or use this functionality, please enable cookies: click here to open your cookie preferences.